Keyboard shortcuts

 MergeOverride

 A single per-session decision record.
 The unit of operator adjudication.
+As shipped (speaker_id/override_file.rs):

 pub struct MergeOverride {

-pub mode: DecisionMode,
+pub mode: OverrideMode,

-pub mapping: SpeakerMapping,
+pub mapping: BTreeMap<String, SpeakerAction>,

 #[serde(skip_serializing_if = "BTreeMap::is_empty", default)]

-pub scores: BTreeMap<SpeakerCode, JaccardScore>,
+pub scores: BTreeMap<String, f64>,

 #[serde(skip_serializing_if = "Option::is_none", default)]

-pub margin: Option<Margin>,
+pub margin: Option<f64>,

-pub operator: OperatorId,
+pub operator: String,

 pub decided_at: DateTime<Utc>,